sciencehistory/kithe/guides/derivatives.md

 All derivatives defined this way will be created by a shrine derivatives processor called `kithe_derivatives`.

 This shrine derivatives processor is ordinarily automatically executed by kithe _after_ file promotion, in a separate background job.
-See Kithe Custom Asset Lifecycle.
+See [Attachment Lifecycle](./file_handing.md#attachmentLifecycle) and [Customizing the ingest lifecycle](./file_handing.md#customizingLifecycle) in the [File Handling Guide](./file_handing.md)

 ### Kithe-provided derivative-creation tools